hanabi/hanabi.github.io/README.md

   * Instead, Alice clues an off-chop 5 in Cathy's hand (as number 5).
   * This is to be interpreted as a *Play Clue* on the red 5 (as opposed to a *5 Pull* on some other card).
 * When a player is *Finessed* or *Bluffed*, they are allowed to defer playing the blind card in order to do a *Finesse* or *Bluff* of their own.
 However, if they could be *Bluffed*, you are NOT allowed to perform a *5 Pull*.
 (Players are still allowed to defer playing into a *Finesse* in order to do a *5 Pull*.)

+### A Flowchart for Cluing 5's in the Early Game

+* Differentiating between a *5 Stall* and a *5 Pull* can sometimes be confusing.
+[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/early-game-5-flowchart.png) that steps you through how you can tell the difference.

 ### The 5 Pull Prompt & The 5 Pull Finesse